databricks-academy/dbacademy/README.md

 ## Usage - Notebook/Online/Remote
 To use this module in your notebook add to the first command the following call:<br/>
 ```%pip install git+https://github.com/databricks-academy/dbacademy```

+Note: this will reset the Python interpreter removing any local variables or functions declared
+before this call.